Getu22/CSG/README.md

 and copy the steamcmd.exe into the same folder.
 Then its possible to install the Serverfiles.
 After you installed the Serverfiles you have to stop and then close and re-open the GUI again.

+The alternative way to install the serverfiles is to use the official Version from Toolguy: https://forums.funcom.com/t/conan-exiles-dedicated-server-launcher-official-version-1-7-5-beta-1-7-7/21699/3210

 To report bugs or if you have questions, you can reach me over Discord at: https://discord.gg/ysgdkwp3GH